icgc-dcc/dcc-docs/docs/software/icgc-get.md

 # icgc-get Release Notes

+#### 0.5.3 - Oct 19, 2016
+* Fixes issue where downloading by manifest could cause a bad request in obtaining file metadata.

 #### 0.5.1 - Sept 22, 2016
 * Improvements in configuration prompts, especially in handling incorrect inputs.
 * When specifying an output directory, icgc-get will attempt to create the directory if possible.